adrianaiman/bananavillage/PART2.md

 10. alien cannot detect what number of zombies they are attacking but both healths are affected

+11. When reset the dot in the trail it change to the same type of objects.

+12.

 Solution :

 1. Adding a conditional statement where both alien and zombie’s health have to be more than 0 and number of zombie input on the grid has to be in the range of 1-9.